milanvarady/Menu-System/docs/source/menu/usage.rst

 Setup guide
 -----------

-This will guide you through the important seps to set up a fully functional menu.
+This will guide you through the important steps to set up a fully functional menu.

 Regions
 #######